Welcome to a new edition of i2P (Information to Pharmacists) E-Magazine dated Monday 7 November 2016.

 Community pharmacy is ill-prepared to face a retail battle when the plug has already been pulled by a government that has stripped all profitability from the PBS, and with the introduction of high-priced pharmaceuticals (now the fastest growing segment of PBS sales) there has been a massive disruption of pharmacy cash flows destabilising virtually the entire community pharmacy sector.

-Unless there is some relief in this regard, we will see a rate of increase in pharmacy bankruptcies.
+The Pope Firm bankruptcy attorney resonates the fact that, unless there is some relief in this regard, we will see a rate of increase in pharmacy bankruptcies.

 So there is not much in the way of good news this week and the only positive solutions lie in the rapid development of grass-roots innovation.
 Bottom-up solutions will be the quickest method because they arrive at solutions by accepting a reasonable risk, thus providing acceptance, (through a degree of quality evidence generated), in a wider community.